 Tutorial

-You will receive all the help you need with university applications and study support in a weekly tutorial, which also gives you the chance to talk to your tutor about your academic progress and plans for university.
+You will receive all the help you need with university applications and study support in a weekly

 After successfully completing the diploma you will be prepared for studying a university-level (higher education) course at university or college.